James Bruce (merchant): Death and legacy

 Bruce traveled to Philadelphia, Pennsylvania in January 1837, seeking medical treatment, probably for cancer.
 Some time in March, his doctors realized he would not recover, and Bruce died on May 12, 1837.
 A week later, the 'Richmond Whig and Public Advertiser' published an obituary.
 His estate was admitted to probate and estimated as worth $2,000,000, making him the richest man in Virginia in that era and second only to merchants John Jacob Astor of New York and Stephen Girard of Philadelphia.
 Bruce also owned several hundred slaves, as well as considerable stock, although not all records have survived.
 Although Bruce was buried at St. Andrew's Church in Philadelphia, his eldest son erected a monument to his memory at Berry Hill, which is now listed on the National Register of Historic Places.

-Some of his family's papers are held by the Manuscripts Division of the Library of Congress, since his great-grandson was U.S. Senator William Cabell Bruce.
-A descendant of his son James Coles Bruce donated many papers (including account books of this man's businesses) to the Special Collections Division of the University of Virginia Library.
-Other papers were donated by descendants of his son Charles Bruce to the Virginia Historical Society.
-In 2010, Yale University Press published a book with an essay about the plans this man or his father used to build houses for overseers and slaves at his plantations in Halifax and Charlotte Counties.
+Documents related to the Bruce family, including the pardon of James' son, Charles Bruce, by President Andrew Johnson, are held by the Manuscripts Division of the Library of Congress.
+James is the grandfather of U.S. Senator William Cabell Bruce.
+Letters between Bruce and his son, James Coles Bruce, as well as ledgers of his business, are held by the Special Collections Division of the University of Virginia Library.
+Other family papers, especially dealing with Bruce's trade in slaves, are held by the Virginia Historical Society.
+Blueprints used by Bruce to build houses for overseers and slaves at his plantations in Halifax and Charlotte Counties are included in the book Cabin, Quarter, Plantation: Architecture and Landscapes of North American Slavery.